IamNaeto/IamNaeto/README.md

 Here are some ideas to get you started:

-- 💻 I’m a junior frontend developer
+- 💻 I’m a frontend software engineer
-- ⏳ I’m currently working on my coding skills
+- ⏳ I’m currently mastering my coding skills
-- 🌱 I’m currently a software engineering student at ALX Africa
+- 🌱 I’m currently building projects, collaborating and contributing to open source
-- 👯 I’m looking forward to collaborate on software engineering projects
+- 👯 I’m looking forward to connecting with more software engineers and collaborating with then on software engineering projects
-- 🤔 I’m looking for help with mastering my skills as a software engineer
+- 🤔 I’m looking for help with getting gigs, connections, paid internships and work opportunities
-- 💬 Ask me about anything
+- 💬 Ask me about anything frontend related
 - 😄 Nickname: Charlie
 - ⚡ Fun fact: I switched career to tech thinking it's an easy ride.
 Lmao!!!
 E hard die, though it's doable.
 - 📧 How to reach me: [Mail Me](mailto:egesionucharlesobimnaeto@gmail.com)